NW Summer Housing

 Drop off will be in front of the Cassell Hall building, our chaperones will be in TWSB tee shirts to help direct you.

-There will be a mandatory meeting from 5:30PM-7:00PM.
+There will be a mandatory meeting on move-in day from 5:30PM-7:00PM.
 Chaperones of TWSB Summer Intensive will greet the students in the lobby of the dormitory.
 Chaperones will give students their room keys, building access cards, and information about the surrounding areas.
 Students are responsible for the care and condition of their rooms.
 Rooms will be inventoried prior to the students’ arrival, and will be assessed for any damages between the time of arrival and the time of departure.
 Students with severely damaged rooms at the end of the program will be held responsible and charged accordingly.

 All students must have their room inspected by a chaperone.